 3. Remarketing – perhaps using the Facebook remarketing pixel or Google Ads

 4. An email campaign to move people forward through the process – again you could use Mailchimp or Active Campaign.

 5. A sales letter – again you could use Mailchimp or Active Campaign.

 6. Product sales page – on your website or using something like Leadpages or a Facebook page explaining the benefits and features of each product or service

-7. Two or three videos sales letters – using Youtube or Vimeo and Mailchimp or Active Campaign.
+7. Two or three videos sales letters VSLs – using Youtube or Vimeo, Dubb, Soapbox and Mailchimp or Active Campaign.

-8. A checkout page with product upsell – on your website or using something like Leadpages or a Facebook page
+8. Checkout page with product upsell – on your website or using something like Leadpages or a Facebook page

-9. An up-sell page – on your website or using something like Leadpages or a Facebook page
+9. An up-sell page – on your website or using something like Leadpages if you want simple, but expensive or even using a Facebook page

-10. A down sell page – on your website or using something like Leadpages or a Facebook page
+10. A down sell page – on your website ideally or again using something like Leadpages or a Facebook page

 11. Delivery pages – Realistically you are trying to explain to the client that you can deliver a return way in excess of any investment made by them.
-On your website or using something like Leadpages or a Facebook page.
+On your own website ideally or using something like Leadpages and Click Funnels or even through a Facebook page.

 More about Marketing Funnels